About JMRTD

 Project History, Contributions, Background

-Since 2014 InnoValor has been actively developing a (mixed open and closed source) software solution for mobile document verification called ReadID.
-The solution consists of an SDK for Android and a server backend.
-The free ReadID showcase app is available from the Play Store.
+Since 2014 Inverid (formerly known as InnoValor) has been actively developing a (closed source) software solution for mobile document verification called ReadID.
+ReadID consists of an SDK for Android and iOS and a server backend.
+The free ReadIDMe showcase app is available from the Play Store.
 A demonstration video showing ReadID in action is available from YouTube.
 Inqueries about ReadID can be sent to software@innovalor.nl

 In 2013 Novay implemented another proof-of-concept Android app on top of JMRTD as part of an EIT ICT Labs project.